Michael Pfeffer, MBA, CBA, BCI, CM&AP

 Million Dollar Plus Award – Business Brokers of Florida 2010 and 2017

-Member of Business Brokers of Florida, National Association of Certified Valuators & Analysts, and American Business Brokers Association Best Practices Forum.
+Member of Business Brokers of Florida, National Association of Certified Valuators & Analysts, American Business Brokers Association Best Practices Forum, and M&A Source.

 Business appraisals come in many forms and are used for a variety of purposes.
 From simple calculations to determine a ballpark estimate of value to comprehensive business appraisals with a formal report.
 There is also a calculation of value and a broker’s opinion of value, which are not certified appraisals but employ many of the same techniques to arrive at an estimate of value.
 They typically do not include a comprehensive report explaining the methodology.
 Appraisals can have different levels of reporting from an oral report, a letter report, a limited-use summary report, to a comprehensive and all-inclusive report.